-Desired Outcome: Consistent thermal and pressure boundary between conditioned and unconditioned space between conditioned and unconditioned space Materials Tools
+DESIRED OUTCOME: Consistent thermal and pressure boundary between conditioned and unconditioned space

-Cavity between garage & bonus room floor is uninsulated
+Cavity between garage and bonus room floor is uninsulated.

-Floor system densely packed to extent that insulation & material is an air barrier that will not bend, sag, or move after insulation.
+Floor system densely packed to the extent that insulation and material is an air barrier that will not bend, sag or move after installation.